rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 extension is not present, the client MUST NOT send a delegated credential.
 When a (D)TLS version negotiated is less than 1.3, the client MUST ignore this extension.

-The client MUST send the DC as an extension in the CertificateEntry of its end-entity certificate; the server SHOULD ignore delegated credentials sent as extensions to any other certificate.
+The client MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the server SHOULD ignore delegated credentials sent as extensions to any other certificate.